Troubleshooting network performance

 A 10Gbps Premium ExpressRoute circuit in the location identified with Private Peering enabled.

-An Azure VNet with an UltraPerformance gateway in the specified region.
+An Azure virtual network with an UltraPerformance gateway in the specified region.

-A DS5v2 VM running Windows Server 2016 on the VNet.
-The VM was non-domain joined, built from the default Azure image (no optimization or customization) with AzureCT installed.
+A DS5v2 VM running Windows Server 2016 on the virtual network.
+The VM wasn't domain joined, built from the default Azure image (no optimization or customization) with AzureCT installed.

 All tests use the AzureCT Get-LinkPerformance command with a 5-minute load test for each of the six test runs.
 For example: